DxChainNetwork/godx-doc/gdx/gdx-manual/manual_en.md

 ### Step4.5.
 Host Announcement

-Lastly, announcement must be made to let other nodes knew that your node is a storage host.
+Lastly, announcements must be made to let other nodes know that your node is a storage host.
 By using the console command below, storage client will identify you as a storage host.
-(NOTE: you need to pay gas fee for doing this operation)
+(NOTE: you need to pay gas fee for performing this operation.)

 ```js
 > shost.announce()